 The Russian biologist A.I.
 Oparin (1924) and British biochemist J.B.S.
-Haldane (1929) independently proposed hypotheses (combined into the Oparin-Haldane Hypothesis) to try to explain how CHNOPS could have come together into cells by random processes.
-They said that the early atmosphere was much different than at present, consisting largely of hydrogen, methane, ammonia, and water vapor, commonly known as the "primordial soup."
-These gases would have furnished carbon, hydrogen, nitrogen, and oxygen (no phosphorus or sulfur, though), which mixed together and then were bombarded by energy sources such as lightning, ultraviolet, heat, or shock waves.
-They proposed that there would have been chemical reaction that formed amino acids, then proteins, and finally living cells.
-That is, the first living cell evolved billions of years ago when the right mixture of chemicals happened to come together in the right place at the right time under exactly the right conditions.
+Haldane (1928) recognized that every living thing includes the elements carbon, hydrogen, nitrogen, oxygen, phosphorus and sulfur (CHNOPS).
+They proposed that the early atmosphere was much different than at present, consisting largely of hydrogen, methane, ammonia, and water vapor, commonly known as the "primordial soup."
+These gases would have furnished carbon, hydrogen, nitrogen, and oxygen, which are believed to have mixed together and then been bombarded by energy sources such as lightning, ultraviolet, heat, or shock waves.
+The resulting chemical action should have formed amino acids, then proteins, and finally living cells.
+In other words, the first living cell evolved billions of years ago when the right mixture of chemicals happened to come together in the right place at the right time under exactly the right conditions.